shrielenee/embroidery-basics/README.md

 This is a work-in-progress set of simple instructions for getting started with hand embroidery.

-This set of instructions is for my niece, but is applicable to any first time or beginner stitcher who wants to learn the basics of hand embroidery.
+This set of instructions is applicable for any first time or beginner stitcher who wants to learn the basics of hand embroidery.

-Sections include:

 *  [Gather materials](gather-materials.md)
    *  [Find a design](gather-materials.md#find-a-design)